A Physical Theory of Backpropagation: Exact Gradients from the Least-Action Principle: From Layers to Global Flow

-To construct a single global energy for the network, we must first address the fact that feedforward interactions are inherently \emph{non-reciprocal}: information flows from layer $\ell$ to $\ell+1$ without symmetric feedback.
+The first step is to build a Lagrangian for our formulation.
+To do this we first have to address the \emph{non-reciprocal} nature of $F$: information flows from layer $\ell$ to $\ell+1$ without symmetric feedback.
 This violation of Newton's third law implies that the network vector field $F$ previously defined in Eq. \ref{eq:global_ct_dynamics} is \emph{non-conservative} and cannot be derived from a standard scalar potential \cite{goldstein2002classical}.

 To resolve this, we apply the Lagrangian theory of non-conservative systems.
-While inspired by the work of \cite{bateman1931dissipative} and \cite{galley2013classical}, we modify the formalism to enable learning dynamics (see Appendix~\ref{app:mechanics_overview}).
-Crucially, to variationally encode non-reciprocal interactions, this theory entails a doubling of the phase space.
+While inspired by the work of \cite{bateman1931dissipative}, \cite{keldysh1964diagram}, and \cite{galley2013classical}, we modify the formalism to enable learning through equilibria including dissipation (see Appendix~\ref{app:mechanics_overview}).
+Crucially, to variationally encode non-reciprocal interactions, this theory entails a doubling of the phase space (see also \citet{Scurria2026Dyadic} for a related doubled-state construction in the equilibrium-propagation setting).
 We therefore introduce a conjugate pair of global state vectors: a ``backward'' state $\bm{x}\in\mathbb{R}^n$ and a ``forward'' state $\bm{z}\in\mathbb{R}^n$.

-We embed the global vector field $F$ into this generated coordinate system through a bilinear primal--dual coupling term, defining the global energy: Here the first term is a Lagrangian lifting of the vector field $F$ into the doubled space, and the second term, the cost, injects task information solely through the midpoint's output block.
-The inclusion of the cost directly in the energy breaks the symmetry of the two states $\bm{x}$ and $\bm{z}$ with a perturbation that will encode the gradient (see Appendix \ref{app:energy_construction}).
-Expanding the force term gives the explicit form

-\paragraph{Interpretation.} \begin{itemize}[leftmargin=*, noitemsep, topsep=0pt] \item The midpoint $\tfrac{\bm{x}+\bm{z}}{2}$ is the activation value on which both the network dynamics and the loss are evaluated. \item The discrepancy $\bm{x}-\bm{z}$ encodes the gradient signal and stands for the deviation of the $\bm{x}$ and $\bm{z}$ states from the forward trajectory due to the perturbation through the cost function. \end{itemize}